Zachary-Levesque/Smart-Flood-Detection-System/README.md

 # Smart Flood Detection System

-**ESP32 based IoT flood detection system.** It monitors water level in real time, triggers a local buzzer and LED alarm, sends an optional Telegram alert over WiFi, and keeps recent events available over serial.
+**ESP32 based IoT flood detection system.** It monitors water level in real time, triggers a local buzzer and LED alarm, sends a Telegram alert over WiFi, and keeps recent events available.

 ## Motivation

-After experiencing a basement flood firsthand, I wanted a system that could catch water intrusion early and notify me immediately.
+After experiencing a basement flood for the second time in 14 months, I wanted a system that could catch water leakage early and notify me immediately.
 This project applies embedded design, sensing, connectivity, and reliability thinking to a real home safety problem.

 ## Overview